Explicit formulas for the spectral side of the trace formula of SL(2): Explicit formulas for the spectral side

 Here one half the residue of the pole of $\Gamma(s)$ at $s=0$ is obtained as the initial line of integration is over $s=0$.
 Then from the proof of Theorem \ref{weilexpthm}, with $M=2$ and $a,b=0$ we can rewrite this as

 (see also \cite[p.190]{B}).
 Then substituting this last expression into (\ref{ingh2}) proves the claim.

 \end{proof}

-Thus we see that the sum over zeroes as in Weil's explicit formula appear in the continuous spectral terms of the trace formula for $SL_2(\R)$.
-Having treated the basic case, we now discuss the adelic case: recall the term (\ref{LL2}),
+Thus we see that the sum over zeroes as in Weil's explicit formula appear in the continuous spectral terms of the trace formula for $G(\R)$.
+Having treated the basic case, the general case follows easily.

-where the sum $\eta$ is over idele class characters of $F$, $f$ is a function in $C_c^\infty(G'_\A)$, and $m(\eta,s)$ is defined in (\ref{meta}).
-As in the previous theorem, we show that this term produces sums over zeroes of Hecke $L$-functions, providing the connection to explicit formulae.

-\begin{theorem} Fix an idele class character $\eta$ of $F$, and let $\eta^2=\chi$.
-With definitions given as above, the integral